MozillaFoundation/foundation.mozilla.org/README.md

 --
 ```

 2) Run `createdb foundation` on the command line so that you have a postgresql database to work with.
-If you get an error that you already have a database called `foundation`, either create a new database with a new name (and then use that name in the next steps) or delete the old database using `dropdb foundation` before issueing `createdb foundation`.
+If you get an error that you already have a database called `foundation`, either create a new database with a new name (and then use that name in the next steps) or delete the old database using `dropdb foundation` before issuing `createdb foundation`.

 3) Run `psql foundation` on the command line to connect to that database.